 When to Contact a Medical Professional

-Call your local emergency number, such as 911, if a person has been injured by electricity.
+Call 911 or the local emergency number, if a person has been injured by electricity.

 - Avoid electrical hazards at home and at work.
 Always follow the manufacturer's safety instructions when using electrical appliances.